Did you know?

 Man is dog’s idea of what God should be. – Holbrook Jackson

-A good watchdog and companion, the Dandie is noted for his courage, pluck, responsiveness, and above all, his loyalty.
+A good, hardy watchdog and calm, long-lived companion, the Dandie is noted for his courage, pluck, responsiveness, and above all, his loyalty.
 He is loving, intelligent, lively, and playful.
 He is patient and gentle with children.
-His master should be able to give him lots of attention and affection, for the Dandie loves his people.
+While he is adaptable to almost any environment, his master should be able to give him lots of attention and affection, for the Dandie loves his people.

 As a true terrier, he is fearless when aroused.
 The Dandie has a stubborn streak and will benefit from good obedience training.

 A tendency to dig and crawl under fences should be discouraged early.
 However, he is a sensitive dog and should be trained accordingly.

 The first single breed book in the world was written about the Dandie in 1885 by Mr. Charles Cook.
 In it is possibly the best description of a dog ever written: “He evolved from the Scottish hillside, the grey mists forming his body, a bunch of lichen his topknot, crooked juniper stems his forelegs and a wet bramble his nose.”